People at a park with city infrastructure and tree line in the background.

 step 2:

-Through multiple creative meetings, we conceptualized and implemented the brand refresh.
-We took a careful approach, making sure to:
+Through a series of creative meetings, we conceptualized and implemented the refreshed brand identity.
+We took a careful and strategic approach, making sure to:

-• a) Retain the original message and identity.
+• Retain the organization's core message and identity.

 step 3:

-• The "Learn More" CTA scrolls down to a section featuring a short description of Imagine Cities.
+• The "Learn More" CTA now smoothly scrolls to a short description of Imagine Cities.

 Before